Leven, East Riding of Yorkshire: History

-After the dissolution of the monasteries in 1547, ownership of the land reverted to the crown, to be bought by Sir Marmaduke Constable in 1557.
-About 1612, it appears that Sir Thomas Gresham owned some of the land, having received it as a gift from Queen Elizabeth I.

 There was a proposal to build a Leven railway station as part of the North Holderness Light Railway but despite appearing on tile maps at several North Eastern Railway stations, the line was never constructed.

-Leven was a small village with 400 inhabitants until 1964, after which a private housing estate was built (Barley Gate, Mill Drive, Westlands Way, Balk Close), and the village expanded to become a dormitory for workers mainly from Hull and Beverley.
+Leven was a small village with 683 inhabitants until 1961, after which a private housing estate was built (Barley Gate, Mill Drive, Westlands Way, Balk Close), and the village expanded to become a dormitory for workers mainly from Hull and Beverley.
 The population is now over 2,500.
 The village has two public houses: The New Inn and The Hare and Hounds as well as a member's club featuring live entertainment each week.
 Leven has amateur football, cricket and bowling teams.

 After a long campaign by residents, a bypass was built for the A165 road around the eastern side of the village and opened in May 1994.